awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-configuring.md

 + Automatically adds new nodes created in your AWS account to the global inventory association\.

 **Note**
-If a a managed node is configured for the global inventory association, and you assign a specific association to that node, then Systems Manager Inventory deprioritizes the global association and applies the specific association\.
+If a managed node is configured for the global inventory association, and you assign a specific association to that node, then Systems Manager Inventory deprioritizes the global association and applies the specific association\.
 Global inventory associations are available in SSM Agent version 2\.0\.790\.0 or later\.
 For information about how to update SSM Agent on your nodes, see [Update SSM Agent by using Run Command](rc-console.md#rc-console-agentexample)\.

 ### Configuring inventory collection with one click \(console\)<a name="sysman-inventory-config-collection-one-click"></a>